Global Payroll

 Regarding contributions:

-• Employees contribute 1% of their salary to the Unemployment Insurance Fund (UIF).
+• Employees generally contribute 1% of their remuneration to the Unemployment Insurance Fund (UIF), subject to the UIF earnings ceiling.

-These contributions vary based on the country’s specific social security frameworks and economic considerations.
+These contributions vary based on the country’s statutory framework and the employer’s specific circumstances.

 Personal Income Taxes

 South African tax regulations impose worldwide income taxation on residents, while non-residents are taxed solely on income sourced within South Africa.
-Both residents and non-residents are subject to the same progressive tax rates for the tax year spanning from 1 March 2024 to 28 February 2025.
-Below are the personal income tax rates applicable:
+Both residents and non-residents are generally subject to the same progressive tax rates.
+Below are the personal income tax rates applicable for the 2027 tax year, being 1 March 2026 to 28 February 2027:

 It’s important to note that South Africa does not levy any local income taxes.
-Residents can claim tax credits for foreign taxes paid on income from non-South African sources to avoid double taxation, ensuring a fair and equitable tax regime across different income brackets.
+Residents may in certain cases claim relief for foreign taxes paid on non-South African source income, subject to the applicable tax rules.

 Employee Benefits in South Africa

 In South Africa, mandatory employee benefits include contributions to the Unemployment Insurance Fund (UIF).
-Both employers and employees are required to contribute an equal 1% of the employee’s earnings, up to a maximum earnings ceiling of R17,712 per month or R212,544 annually, effective from 1 June 2021.
+Both employers and employees are generally required to contribute an equal 1% of the employee’s earnings, up to the current earnings ceiling of R17,712 per month or R212,544 annually.

 Supplementary Employee Benefits in South Africa